ivanvoitovych/tour-of-heroes/README.md

 }
 ```

 To make a request let's use `http->get` method.
-I accepts two parameters.
+It accepts two parameters.
 First one is a callback function for the successful response processing which has a response data.
-And the second one is optional and will be executed if some error) has occurred.
+And the second one is optional and will be executed if some error has occurred.

 ```php
 $this->http->get('/api/heroes')->then(function (array $heroes) {